flams/CouchDB-emily-tools/README.md

 * document.remove also returns a promise
 * When a document doesn't exist, the promise is now fulfilled instead of rejected

+####Known issues:

+If a document is removed directly (within a few milliseconds) after a document is updated (same doc or another), a CouchDB view may remove it first and then add it back.
+I'm trying to find a solution to this situation

 ###1.0.6 - 27 MAR 2013

 * Aborting a non established connection doesn't fail anymore